Last Updated on October 20, 2023

 This is because they often associates to transformation.
 Moreover, they are regarded as an animal that connects the material and spirit worlds.
 They are carrion eating birds which means that they are often seen at scenes of death.
 Whether this is viewed as a bad or good thing is dependent on different cultures and mythologies.

 The complexity of the crow is grounded in its ability as a highly intelligent and social animal.
-It is capable of storing a lot of memories and is able to communicate both verbally and non-verbally.
+It is capable of storing a lot of memories and can communicate both verbally and non-verbally.

 The Wisdom, Transformation, and the Unseen of the Crow Spirit Animal